 When one reaches this place, it is possible to become frozen for what feels like a lifetime.
 We find ourselves wanting another spiritual practice or a better teacher or improved life circumstances or another run with psychotherapy or a new exercise regimen.
 And all of this – however appealing, however apparently logical – is merely a form of delay.
 All any of it means is that we are going to come back to this moment again later.
 Why wait?
 Why postpone love?

 If you are reading this, it is because you have done the work and found the companions who both guide you to the veil and then stand beside you while you decide whether – finally – to reach out and brush it aside.
 If my word counts for anything: there is no better time and we are not joined for any better purpose.

 We do not need to be afraid of God any longer.
 We do not need to be separated from Love any longer.

 Let us join together in a holy instant, here in this place where the purpose, given in a holy instant, has led you.
 And let us join in faith that He Who brought us here together will offer you the innocence you need, and that you will accept it for my love and His (T-19.D.i.9:6-7).

 We stand with each other in order that we might each turn within and find the imagined source of darkness and pain.
+We are joined as one that we might look at guilt and fear and see it dissolved.
+The veil before Christ’s face is undone in our mutual service and attentiveness.
 And seeing it – and knowing our brothers and sisters stand with us, and that we are joined by the mightiest of companions – we at last are ready to undo it.
 We reach out with trembling fingers towards this last obstacle to Love: it shifts: disappears: and then . . .